cyberbotics/webots-doc/reference/supervisor.md

 The set operations are received by Webots from possibly several supervisors running concurrently.
 In order to ensure reproducible simulation results, they are executed only once all set operations are received, just before advancing the simulation time.
-The order of execution of the set operations is defined by the order of the Supervisor nodes in the scene tree.
+The order of execution of the set operations is defined by the order of the [Robot](robot.md) nodes in the scene tree.
 As a consequence, if a supervisor sets the translation field of a node and immediately retrieves the absolute position of the same node using the `wb_supervisor_node_get_position` function, it will actually get the previous position of the node.
 This is because the execution of the set operation is postponed to the beginning of the next simulation step.
 In order to retrieve the new position of the node, a `wb_robot_step` function call with a non-zero argument should be executed before calling the `wb_supervisor_node_get_position` function.